The Body in the Library: Plot

-Trying to identify this dead young woman, Melchett heads to the nearby cottage of Basil Blake, but Blake's girlfriend Dinah Lee, a platinum blonde, is very much alive and arrives at the house while Melchett is interviewing Blake.
-Dr Haydock's autopsy reveals that the young woman, healthy but not fully mature, died between 10 pm and 12 midnight on the previous evening, had been drugged and then strangled, and was "virgo intacta".
-Miss Marple notices that the appearance of this girl is not right, from her bitten fingernails to her old dress.
-She shares these observations with Dolly.
+Colonel Melchett and Inspector Slack investigate.
+Hearing of a blond woman in the vicinity, Melchett visits the nearby cottage of Basil Blake, who works in the film industry.
+However, Blake's platinum-blonde girlfriend, Dinah Lee, is very much alive.
+An autopsy reveals that the young woman died between 10 pm and 12 midnight on the previous evening; she had been drugged and then strangled.
+Miss Marple thinks that the appearance of the girl is not quite right, noticing her bitten fingernails.